ctrl-alt-del/devenv/ubuntu/ubuntu_customization.md

 Ubuntu may have compatibility issue with some graphic cards, especially the older Nvidia ones.

 Depending on specific chip of your graphic card, you will need either the `nvidia-304`, `nvidia-319`, `nvidia-325` or `nvidia-current` driver updates.

+A common behavior for graphic card issue is that the screen freezes or black out after login to a user.
+It would also be the screen shows losing frames while performing normal tasks.

+When one of above behavior happens, the system itself is usually still responding, only the desktop being not responding.